thofma/Hecke.jl/docs/src/index.md

 ## About

-Hecke is a software package for algebraic number theory maintained by Claus Fieker and Tommy Hofmann.
+Hecke is a software package for algebraic number theory maintained by Claus Fieker, Carlo Sircana and Tommy Hofmann.
 It is written in [julia](http://www.julialang.org) and is based on the computer algebra package [Nemo](http://www.nemocas.org).

 - [https://github.com/thofma/Hecke.jl](https://github.com/thofma/Hecke.jl) (Source code)